CAP Queue

 });

-How to cluster multiple outbox events
+How to cluster multiple queue events

 This functionality allows multiple service calls to be processed in a single batch, reducing redundant executions.
 Instead of invoking a service action separately for each event, clustering groups similar events together and processes them in one call.